anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 Storage, are discussed below in Section "Cloud Infrastructure Management Software (VIM)".

-Ephemeral data is typically stored on the compute host’s local disks, in the form of a file system as part of the provisioning.
+Ephemeral data is typically stored on the compute host's local disks, in the form of a file system as part of the provisioning.
 This storage is volatile, it is deleted when instances are stopped.
 In environments that support live instance migration between